suryaravikumar-pixer/Blog_application/README.md

 ## .gitignore
-- Paste the files that you do not want track by the git and following link will have the gitignore file of python [gitignore](https://github.com/github/gitignore/blob/master/Python.gitignore)
+- Paste the files that you do not want track by the git and following link will have the gitignore files of python [gitignore](https://github.com/github/gitignore/blob/master/Python.gitignore)

 ```txt file